 A skin prick test will use tiny amounts of allergens that the doctor suspects may be causing a problem.
 These will be applied to your skin, typically your back or your arm, along with a tiny prick.

-If you're allergic to a particular substance, you'll have a raised area of skin at that particular test location.
+If you're allergic to a particular substance, you'll have a raised skin area in that specific test location.

 Blood test

-Blood tests measure the number of antibodies that exist in your blood called immunoglobulin E (IgE).
+Blood tests measure the number of antibodies called immunoglobulin E (IgE) in your blood.
 When a blood test is performed, a sample of your blood will be sent to a laboratory.

 Once there, it will be tested to see how sensitive it is to particular types of mold.